fingerprintjs/fingerprintjs-vue-example/README.md

 ## Editing files

 Inside the `src/components` folder, you will find a file called `App.vue`.
-This is the only file I have changed in order to use FingerprintJS Pro in this example.
+This is the only file altered in order to use FingerprintJS Pro for this example.

 1. First, you will want to install the npm package for FingerprintJS.
 Go to the console and run: